How To Prepare For Your Journey To Blue Osa

 Location – Where is Blue Osa?

 The Osa Peninsula

-Blue Osa is located about 8 miles south of Puerto Jimenez on the Osa Peninsula of Costa Rica which National Geographic Magazine labeled “the most biologically intense place on Earth.”
+Blue Osa is located about 8 miles (11 km) south of Puerto Jimenez on the Osa Peninsula of Costa Rica which National Geographic Magazine labeled “the most biologically intense place on Earth.”
 We are nearest to the border of the world-renowned Corcovado National Park and on the warm shores of the Golfo Dulce.
-While visiting out tropical ec-resort you are likely to spot some of Costa Rica’s shyest and most endangered rainforest inhabitants, including the red-backed squirrel monkey, scarlet macaws, harpy eagles, and maybe even a jaguar.
+While visiting our tropical eco-resort you are likely to spot some of Costa Rica’s shyest and most endangered rainforest inhabitants, including the red-backed squirrel monkey, scarlet macaws, harpy eagles, and maybe even a jaguar.

 Do I need a passport or a visa to travel to Costa Rica?

 All Canadian, US and EU citizens who travel to Costa Rica for tourism and pleasure purposes need a valid passport.
 Please check your passport to make sure you have at least 6 months validity from the time you enter Costa Rica.
 If it is not, you should get your passport renewed before you come to Blue Osa.
 A visa is not required.

 You NEED to know these things prior to coming to Blue Osa.

 Some articles of interest before coming – be informed and know where you are going.